 Ganghwa, like Paju, is very close to the Korean border.
 The island boasts an observatory from where you can peep through binoculars into North Korea.
 This could be A good alternative if you’re not sold on the idea of visiting the Korean border.

 Busan is a little far from Seoul and it really deserves more of your time than to be crammed into one day but if your time in Korea is limited, it is possible (just bear in mind that it takes circa 3 hours each direction to get to Busan).

 With clifftop temples overlooking the sea, miles of golden sandy beaches and fascinating traditional food markets, the coastal city of Busan provides a nice contrast to Seoul.
 For inspiration on what to do in Busan, take a look at my article on things to do in Busan.

 Danyang is a beautiful, picturesque part of Korea famous for its lush greenery.
 Located just a few hours south of Seoul, it makes for the perfect weekend getaway from the city.

 The town itself is a quaint little resort town but the highlight of the region is its nature.
 Danyang is home to some of the most magnificent hiking trails in South Korea.

 Observe Beautiful Traditions in Andong

-The Hahoe Village is considered to be one of the best folk villages in Korea and has preserved a number of cultural traditions – including a traditional Korean masked dance and Korean fireworks.
+Hahoe Village is considered to be one of the best folk villages in Korea and has preserved a number of cultural traditions.
+These include a traditional Korean masked dance and local handmade fireworks.

 The descendants of the families that first settled in Andong are still living here some 600 years later.
-Andong was also the place that Queen Elizabeth II decided to celebrate her 79th birthday, so expect to see tributes to her all arond the village.
+Andong was also the place that Queen Elizabeth II decided to celebrate her 79th birthday.
+As such, you can expect to see tributes to Lizzie all around the village.